appveyor/website/NJekyll/site/docs/nuget.md

 If you have enabled NuGet Package Restore for Visual Studio solution it will be automatically triggered in the AppVeyor build environment as `EnableNuGetPackageRestore` environment variable is already set to `true`.

+## Dealing with intermittent nuget.org issues

+Some notes how to deal with NuGet.org intermittent issues.

+### Use build cache for NuGet packages

+To avoid downloading packages from nuget.org on every build you can use [build cache](http://www.appveyor.com/docs/build-cache)

+If `packages` folder is in the root of your repo add this to `appveyor.yml`:

+	cache:
+	- packages -> **\packages.config

+That means *"preserve `packages` folder contents between builds unless any of `packages.config` changes"*.

+### Enable detailed logging

+If you experience `nuget restore` issues enable detailed logging with `-verbosity detailed` command line option, for example:

+    nuget restore -verbosity detailed

+This will help to better understand the root cause of the issue.

 ## External links